-If you are looking for a soft running shoe with support for supination, Saucony Triumph 19 is an excellent option.
-It is durable, snappy, springy, and has a luxurious upper that provides a custom fit unique to you.
-The Triumph 19 is a max-cushioned running shoe that is up there with New Balance 1080v11, Brooks Glycerin 19, and ASICS GEL-Nimbus 24 in terms of cushioning and impact protection.
+If you are looking for a soft running shoe with support for supination, Saucony Triumph 20 is an excellent option.
+It is durable, springy, and has a luxurious upper that provides a custom fit.
+The Triumph 20 is a max-cushioned running shoe that is up there with New Balance 1080v12, Brooks Glycerin 20, and ASICS GEL-Nimbus 25 in terms of cushioning and impact protection.

-Saucony Kinvara 12 is a nimble running shoe that can help improve your tempo.
+Saucony Kinvara 14 is a quick running shoe that can help improve your tempo.
 It is arguably the best lightweight running shoe for plenty of reasons.
 It is fast, very comfortable, supports supination, and has a battle-tested performance loved by many.
 The Kinvara is one of the most cushioned racing shoes you can get.

-The Kinvara 12 is not just a fast shoe, but it also has resilient, responsive cushioning thanks to its PWRRUN technology that can take on long distances with ease.
+This running shoe is not just a fast shoe, but it also has resilient, responsive cushioning thanks to its PWRRUN+ technology that can take on long distances with ease.
 This shoe is also super comfortable during easy and slower runs.
-And it feels faster and more responsive than the previous model with a new upper design that leans toward a racing pedigree.
+And it feels faster and more responsive than the previous model.
+And it is now almost as great as the original Kinvara.Shop On Zappos

 The Cloudswift is On’s most supportive, neutral running shoe.
 It offers a relatively firmer ride, perfect for those who struggle to maintain balance when running on super soft midsoles.
 This shoe will make you feel the road and its surfaces.
 And it has an added support band on the upper that provides a customized fit designed to help lock the entire midfoot down as you run.